Income tax

 Any person who is resident in Barbados is entitled to a Personal Allowance of—

 If you are entitled to a Personal Allowance, only income exceeding that amount is liable to income tax.
+This means if your total annual income does not exceed the personal allowance that applies to you, no income tax is payable.

 Spousal allowance